oculus-samples/Unreal-Discover/README.md

 - [The Meta Quest Link app](https://www.meta.com/quest/setup/)

+### Required minimal version

+This version requires the minimum version of the Meta XR Plugin to be 1.109.0

 ### Oculus Unreal fork

 The Oculus Unreal fork will give you the most up to date integration of Oculus features.
 However, you must build the editor from its source.